buscandoaverroes/arl-votes-2020/app/README.md

 as long as you keep this license with whatever you do. <br><br>
 However the voting data and voting precinct data are not mine and you shouldn't claim them as yours either.
 They come with their own rules and licences, which I have actually taken care to find and read.
-You may not, under any circumstances, modify or alter the voting or GIS data from Arlington County.
-As I do not intend to redistribute their data, please refer to the links below to get the voting tallies or precinct boundaries from their respective sources.
-Please take care to note the licenses in the R packages that I use as well. <br>
+As I do not intend to redistribute the County's data, please refer to the links below to get the voting tallies etc, from their respective sources.<br>

 # About the Data
 All data are updated within ~48 hours from from Arlington Country Government and